Yuni-Q/Yuni-Q/README.md

 ### Hi there 👋

-I like JavaScript, React, Node, Express
+I like Typescript, React, Mobx, swr, Next, Nest and TypeORM

 <a href="https://yuni-q.github.io/about" target="_blank">resume</a>